kdvolder/hello-ssl/README.md

 In this boot app we explore how to do that so that we can have a working boot app setup running SSL on localhost.

-All tutorials I have seen so far invariably end up making this work by using self-signed certificates and then telling the https client somehow to disable security.
+Most (if not all) tutorials I have seen so far invariably end up making this work by using self-signed certificates and then telling the https client somehow to disable security.
 This allows those tutorials / examples to get away with using certificates that are actually not properly constructed.